Pathophysiology of endometriosis : the genetic-epigenetic theory

 The Implantation - the metaplasia theory

 In 1921 Sampson proposed that menstrual cells that arrive in the peritoneal cavity by retrograde menstruation can implant and can develop further to endometriotic lesions.
-This theory is attractive since it has been proven that retrograde mentration occurs in most women, that this fluid contains viable cells and that these cells can inplant.
+This theory is attractive since it has been proven that retrograde menstruation occurs in most women, that this fluid contains viable cells and that these cells can implant.
 Key in this theory is that endometriosis are ‘normal cells in an abnormal environment’ ie the peritoneal cavity.

-This theory is based upon the fact that mesothelial cells in the peritoneum can be transformed by menstrual blood into endometrial cells.
+Metaplasia theory is based upon the fact that mesothelial cells in the peritoneum can be transformed by menstrual blood into endometrial cells.
 Progression and further development is identical to the implantation theory.

 Key in this theory is that implantation/metaplasia is the most important event whereas progression will occur for unknown reasons